bitnami/charts/bitnami/cloudnative-pg/README.md

 <!--- app-name: CloudNativePG -->

-# Bitnami package for CloudNativePG
+# Bitnami Secure Images Helm chart for CloudNativePG

 CloudNativePG is an open-source tool for managing PostgreSQL databases on Kubernetes, from setup to ongoing upkeep.